Ramanuja-Milan23/MilanCTF23/InjectionJuggling.md

 After analysing the two php files we realised,

-1.home.php was susceptible to a union attack 1.login.php used loose comparison (==) which were sometimes susceptible to type juggling
+1. home.php was susceptible to a union attack
+1. login.php used loose comparison (==) which were sometimes susceptible to type juggling

 ## Sql injection on home.php
 We put